yassato/BIO373/SNP/README.md

-# BIO373 exercise for file handling and SNP calling
+# File handling and SNP calling exercise in BIO373

+## Files
+1. Commands.md
+Review of command lines.

+2.